zdzichumis/zdzichumis/README.md

 - 👋 Hi, I’m @zdzichumiś
-- 👀 I’m interested in data analisis, metaphilosophy, many branches of mathematics, some aspects of psychology and sociology and much more...
+- 👀 My interests include data analisis, abstract mathematics such asphilosophy, many branches of mathematics, some aspects of psychology and sociology and much much more...
-- 🌱 I’m currently studying applied mathematics
+- 🌱 I am currently studying applied mathematics.
 - 📫 How to reach me: adammichalski@adres.pl

 <!---